 There was a time when Paul felt he had to justify himself to his followers, and began listing his credentials.
 Half way through he says, “I must be crazy to be doing this.”
 I am not Paul, nor am I a special messenger of God, so I am not going to even start.

 I would also very quickly say that I am a sinner saved by grace.
 I am not perfect.
 I have made, and will continue to make mistakes.
 But, without tempting fate and without boasting (lest I should fall again), I would welcome anyone to judge me by the fruit of my life and ministry.
 I believe that the lives I’ve touched, the people I have actually ministered to and worked with, and the people who know me personally, will all testify to the impact that my work and life has had on them and on others.
 I am not looking for references or character witnesses, but I think you’d battle to find anyone who knows me who would say a bad thing about me at all.
+(Except, possibly, a few of the leaders at churches I worked at – leaders who never liked what I was trying to do in the churches they led.)

 4. John 13:35: “By this everyone will know that you are my disciples, if you love one another.”

 I was not always loving.
-As a 20-something youth pastor and consultant I was arrogant (I thought “self-assured” at the time) and cocky (I thought “right about my beliefs” at the time).
+As a 20-something youth pastor and church consultant I was arrogant (I thought “self-assured” at the time) and cocky (I thought “right about my beliefs” at the time).
 I’ve changed, and mellowed.
 It’s not just age – God has worked in my heart, and helped me to realise the truth of that African proverb that says: “If you want to go fast go alone, if you want to go far go together.”
 I have not always been right about my beliefs (I still continue to learn and grow now), but I was definitely “going alone” because of a lack of grace and love.

 Now my goal is to walk with others.
 Not ahead of them, but alongside them.
 Yes, sometimes prodding, sometimes nudging, sometimes provoking.
 But journeying together, with grace and love.
 I have also pledged to walk the journey with those who feel excluded from God’s community, because God’s love extends to them too.

 I believe that, in the end, love wins.
 I believe that, in the end, God’s love wins.
-And I believe that God’s deep, rich, abiding love is abundantly and extravagantly given out to all of His Creation.
+And I believe that God’s deep, rich, abiding love is abundantly and extravagantly given out to all of Creation.
 Love is not what God DOES, love is who God IS.

 I try as much as possible to be loving and gracious in my interactions with others.
 Where I fail in this, I would welcome correction and covet your grace.
 But I hope that if you shine your holy spotlight in my direction you would see love.
 And because you see love in me, you’d see Jesus.
 And that you would know that I am one of his disciples.